 Printed media can often be affected by margins, resolution and image complexity.

 Web design is generally more flexible in terms of the available options.
 Changes can be quickly made when updates are needed to address a malleable marketing campaign.

 We can see another difference between these two approaches in certain physical limitations.

-When referring to printed designs, this often comes in the form of the size of the printing surface.
-For instance, it is always possible to present more information on a standard A4 template when compared to a business card or a brochure.
+When referring to printed designs, this often comes in the size of the printing surface.
+For instance, presenting more information on a standard A4 template is always possible compared to a business card or a brochure.

 Marketing professionals may therefore have to distil a specific amount of information to highlight the main takeaway points.

-Of course, it can also be rather expensive to print up hundreds or thousands of pages.
+Of course, printing up hundreds or thousands of pages can also be rather expensive.
 This could be challenging if a business is forced to adhere to strict budgetary guidelines.

 The notion of space is generally more abstract within the virtual domain.

 Size is often measured by the dimensions of a display screen or the available area within a website page.